DeepBrain-AI/docs/docs/aihuman/android-sdk/getting-started/first-aihuman.md

 Here we create AILiveQuickStart.java.

 ## 3. Create a layout file.
-and make a view(eg. RelativeLayout) as a wrapper for the AIPlayer and set it as the Activity's contentView.
+And make a view(eg. RelativeLayout) as a wrapper for the AIPlayer and set it as the Activity's contentView.

 **AI is drawn in parentView fully in vertical way.**